Former Monte Paschi chief freed from house arrest

-MILAN, Oct 17 (Reuters) - Italy’s Supreme Court ordered the immediate release from house arrest of former Banca Monte Paschi di Siena finance chief Gianluca Baldassari, one of his lawyers said on Thursday.
+MILAN (Reuters) - Italy’s Supreme Court ordered the immediate release from house arrest of former Banca Monte Paschi di Siena (BMPS.MI) finance chief Gianluca Baldassari, one of his lawyers said on Thursday.

-The country’s highest court cancelled two rulings from courts in Florence and Monte Paschi’s medieval hometown of Siena, which ordered that Baldassari be placed into precautionary custody, said lawyer Stefano Cipriani.
+The country’s highest court canceled two rulings from courts in Florence and Monte Paschi’s medieval hometown of Siena, which ordered that Baldassari be placed into precautionary custody, said lawyer Stefano Cipriani.

 The former head of finance at the scandal-plagued bank is accused along with two other former executives of concealing Monte Paschi’s losses from lending regulator the Bank of Italy.